POD Greeting Cards: What to Actually Evaluate

 - Strong branding and custom insert options

-- Fast and reliable end-to-end POD fulfillment
+- Fast, reliable end-to-end fulfillment

-- In-house production facilities
+- In-house production = more consistent output batch-to-batch

 - Easy integrations with major platforms